JonBit2/JonathanB/README.md

-#beestinger
+# JonathanB

-for letting out in gihub deskup
+for letting out in github deskup

+Changes have been made